ddccontrol/ddccontrol-db/doc/how-to-add-a-monitor.md

 ### Disabling controls

-Sometimes, a control may be displayed even though it's actually not supported.
-For example, the _VESA standard monitor_ profile includes degauss controls, which make sense for CRT monitors but not for LCDs.
-To prevent those from showing up in `ddccontrol -c` and the DDC Control GUI, you may need to explicitly disable them.
+Sometimes, you may want to force-disable a control for one reason or another.

-For example, to disable the `secdegauss` control, which has address `0x02`:
+For example, to disable the `newcontrolvalue` control, which has address `0x02`:

 ```diff
 --- a/db/monitor/ACR06B1.xml